 Video Sets the input and output video standards and timing for the video output.
 Output Picture Configuration of the output picture aspect ratio, action on loss of input, panel colours, and other items related to the output picture.
 De-interlacer Configuration of the de-interlacer modes.
-Scaler Configuration of the scaler filter sharpness.
-VANC Data Processing Controls how vertical interval data is processed.
-(7711HDC-SN-EAES4 version only) Audio Sets the Audio groups (7711HDC-SN-EAES4 version only) Broadcast Analog Output Configuration of the Broadcast Analog output parameters.
-(7711HDC-SN-EAES4 version only) Monitor Analog Output Configuration of the Monitor Analog output parameters.
-Utilities Card preset management and various debug and maintenance features.
+Scaler Configuration of the scaler filter sharpness VANC Data Processing Controls how vertical interval data is processed (7712HDC-SN-EAES4 version only) Audio Sets the Audio groups (7712HDC-SN-EAES4 version only) Broadcast Analog Output Configuration of the Broadcast Analog output parameters (7712HDC-SN-EAES4 version only) Utilities Card preset management and various debug and maintenance features.